 Pharmaceutical manufacturers produce medications whose patent rights enable them to maintain a monopoly on production for a restricted period of time.
 This monopoly enables manufacturers to recoup the costs associated with the discovery of useful medications.
 Because the process of developing and testing medications takes such a long time, the government allows a twenty-year monopoly and specifies the process for generic entry into the marketplace under the Drug Price Competition and Patent Term Restoration Act of 1984 (usually referred to as the Hatch-Waxman Act).
 These brand-name medications, sold under monopoly, are the primary source of profits for drug manufacturers.

 Such is not the case today.
 Great advances in understanding the physiological basis of disease in the 1960s gave way to pharmacological advances of the 1970s and 1980s.
 Many of these medications have now “gone generic,” and still others will follow over the next few years.
 The best example is Lipitor, the highest-revenue-producing medication in the United States.
-The Lipitor patents, held by Pfizer, lapse in 2011.6 In 2012 the second-largest-revenue-generating medication, Plavix, goes generic.6
+The Lipitor patents, held by Pfizer, lapse in 2011.

 Exhibit 1 shows the value of medications that become available as generics between 2010 and 2013.
 At the same time, the pipeline for nonbiologic medications that could become “blockbuster” sellers appears relatively dry, and many new brand-name agents are only third- or fourth-tier selections for physicians.